watsonwells/guide-github-pull-request/index.md

-# Making an Epic Pull Request
+# Making an Epic Pull Request (PR)

-Having a your first pull request (PR) accepted to an open source project is one of the best feelings there is when it comes to working with open source code.
+Having your first pull request accepted in an open source project is one of the best feelings there is when it comes to working with open source code.
 There's nothing like working with other people, contributing to a project you care about, and showing off your crazy coding skills through a great PR.
-This guide will establish some guidelines on how to make your PRs amazing, so read on if that seems up your alley!
+This guide will establish some guidelines on how to make your PRs amazing!

 ### Finding A Project to Contribute To

-A lot of people ask me how to find a project to contribute and/or make a pull request to.
+A lot of people wonder how to find a project to contribute and/or make a pull request to.
 Luckily, this question has an easy answer: contribute to projects you use.
-You should not be browsing github for random projects and trying to contribute to one of them.
+You should not be browsing GitHub for random projects and trying to contribute to one of them.
 You should write code as you normally do, use other peoples' libraries, and when you find a bug or something you'd like to add, then think about contributing.

 Contributing to open source projects should be an entirely natural and logical process.
 Here's some code you use, here's a specific thing you see that would make it better, let's go and contribute.
 If you haven't found any issues with any of the libraries you use, that's awesome, they must be super solid.
 If you don't use a lot of other peoples' projects, you probably are just starting out with coding.
 Keep practicing and getting better, and as you do so you will gradually try out and use more third-party projects.